While you can’t control when or where a hurricane, windstorm, or flood will hit, the best way to minimize potential damage is to be prepared.

 During the Storm

-- Use caution when driving: Avoid driving on coastal or low-lying roads since flooding can occur with no warning.
+- Use caution when driving: Avoid driving on low-lying roads since flooding can occur with no warning.

 - Don’t drive through flooded roads: It is often difficult to accurately judge the water level, and you could easily damage the engine and stall your car.